In many parts of the world, including Canada, today is Boxing Day and it’s a holiday, too.

 In the United Kingdom it certainly became a custom of the nineteenth century Victorians for tradesmen to collect their ‘Christmas boxes’ or gifts in return for good and reliable service throughout the year on the day after Christmas.

 The establishment of Boxing Day as a defined public Holiday under the legislation that created the UK’s Bank Holidays started the separation of ‘Boxing Day’ from the ‘Feast of St Stephen’ and today it is almost entirely a secular holiday with a tradition of shopping and post Christmas sales starting.

 As mentioned, it’s also St. Stephen’s day, which, unless you’re up on your Catholic mythology, you only know about because of the Christmas carol, Good King Wenceslaus.

-At any rate, today is the day to clean up after the holiday if you celebrated or go online to see how to exchange the mystery gift or use the gift card you got from a friend at work.
-Or you could nibble on the leftovers from Christmas dinner and start writing your thank-you notes while watching “Wonder Woman 1984” once you figure out how to stream HBO Max.
+At any rate, today is the day to clean up after the holiday if you celebrated or head out to the mall if you want to exchange the mystery gift or use the gift card you got from a friend at work.
+Or you could stay at home and nosh on the leftovers from Christmas dinner, start writing your thank-you notes.

 As for me, I’m going to see the new Star Wars movie and see what all the fuss is about.